pepkit/pepspec/docs/specification.md

 ## Validating a PEP

+PEP uses an extended JSON Schema vocabulary with novel sample metadata features.
 The formal PEP spec is described as a schema at [schema.databio.org/pep/2.0.0.yaml](https://schema.databio.org/pep/2.0.0.yaml).
-You can validate a PEP against a PEP schema using the [eido Python package](http://eido.databio.org) like this:
+You can validate a PEP against any PEP schema using the [eido Python package](http://eido.databio.org) like this:

 ```
 eido validate path/to/your/PEP_config.yaml -s https://schema.databio.org/pep/2.0.0.yaml
 ```

-PEP schemas use an extended [JSON-schema](https://json-schema.org/) vocabulary.
 The generic schema may be easily extended into a more specific schema that adds new requirements or optional attributes, requires input files, and so forth.
-You can find more detail about how to extend and use these schemas in the [How-to guide for PEP validation](howto_schema.md).
+You can find more detail about how to extend and use these schemas in the [how-to guide for PEP validation](howto_validate.md).

 ## Project config file specification